ognistik/kiki-ai-workflow/README.md

   * *For example, if LM Studio only loads one model in its server, the model parameter is ignored.
 However, if there's a Multi Model session, the server requires the model identifier.
 Ollama always requires the model parameter.*

 ### ONLINE & OFFLINE
-* You can use both online and offline models interchangeably in Kiki. **For requests to be directed to the custom API Endpoint URL, add "custom\_" as a prefix to the offline model you want to use.** Online services (OpenAI, OpenRouter, Anthropic) are auto-recognized and do not require a prefix.
+* You can use both online and offline models interchangeably in Kiki. **For requests to be directed to the custom API Endpoint URL, add "custom\_" as a prefix to the offline model you want to use.** Online services (OpenAI, OpenRouter, Anthropic, Groq) are auto-recognized and do not require a prefix.
   * *For example: If using Ollama with model "llama2", write "custom\_llama2" in your workflow configuration.
 The same naming convention should be followed when setting up models within presets.*
 * In case of using an API Endpoint URL where the "model" parameter is not required, Kiki still needs the "custom_" prefix as an identifier for such a model. *This is only a requirement when you have at least one API token configured for an online service.
 It won't make a difference if all the API Token fields are left blank.*